What to Do if you have a Cold or Flu?

 - Take ascorbate vitamin C or, 1000mg every hour, preferably in powder form with juice, throughout the day.
 Take zinc lozenges as needed, or propolis throat spray.

 - No smoking or alcohol (other than a little brandy and lemon).
 They suppress immunity.
 Avoid refined foods, sugar, and dairy foods.
-They increase production of thick mucous.
+They increase production of thick mucus.

 - Drink plenty of liquids: 6-8 glasses daily of fresh fruit and vegetable juices, herb teas and water to help flush toxins through and out of your system.